emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 08. Screenshot of your button customization (3) (registered version)

 == Changelog ==
+= 1.6 =
+* Bug Fixes.
+* CSS and menu style appearance, resolved.
+Compatibility issues repaired in a variety of websites, with special meta charset, also containing a numerous of third party js tools.
+* Background color replaced when share menu is opened.
 = 1.5 =
 * UX changes in admin settings.
 = 1.4 =